-Frequently occurring term for vineyards in Germany.
-The name refers to an existing or former church property or a diocese.
+Frequently occurring designation for vineyards in Germany.
+The name refers to an existing or former ecclesiastical property or a bishopric.

 The name refers to ecclesiastical, prince-bishop and electoral-Mainz influences as well as the Engelberg monastery towering over the village.
 The south-west to south-southeast facing vineyards with slopes of up to 60% cover 53 hectares of vines on red sandstone soils.
 They are partly terraced with dry stone walls.
 Here, mainly the varieties Riesling and Pinot Noir are cultivated.
 The wineries Fürst Rudolf, Staatlicher Hofkeller Würzburg, Steintal and Wengerter Rainer, for example, have shares in the site.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten